tanmay3107/Domain-Specific-RAG-with-Citations/README.md

-DocuQA: Domain-Specific RAG System with Citations Overview
-DocuQA is an advanced AI Knowledge Assistant designed to answer questions based strictly on a curated set of internal documents (PDFs), eliminating the "hallucinations" common in standard LLMs.

-Unlike generic chatbots, this system implements Retrieval-Augmented Generation (RAG) to index specialized data (e.g., Medical Guidelines, Legal Codes) and provides precise page-level citations for every answer, ensuring trust and verifiability.
+Agentic AI: Multi-Agent RAG with Tool Calling

+Overview

+This project implements an Agentic RAG (Retrieval-Augmented Generation) system designed to answer complex domain-specific questions.
+Unlike standard RAG chatbots that strictly retrieve data, this system uses an Agentic Workflow where the LLM reasons about the user's query and dynamically decides when to use external tools.

+It features a Reasoning Loop that utilizes a Vector Database (Pinecone) as a "Knowledge Tool," allowing the agent to fetch clinical guidelines only when necessary and cross-reference answers with citations.

 ✨ Key Features
-Zero-Cost Tech Stack: Optimized to run using Free Tier architecture (Google Gemini + HuggingFace Local Embeddings).

-Multi-Document Intelligence: capable of synthesizing answers across multiple large PDFs (tested on 300+ page medical journals).

-Evidence-Based Answers: The "Citations Engine" lists the exact filename and page number for every claim made by the AI.

-Vector Search: Utilizes high-dimensional semantic search (via Pinecone) to find relevant context even if keywords don't match exactly.
+Agentic Workflow: Built using LlamaIndex agents that break down queries and execute multi-step reasoning.

+Tool Calling Capability: The system wraps the Vector Store as a QueryEngineTool, enabling the LLM to "call" the database like an API function.

+Citation & Grounding: The agent provides exact page-level citations from PDF documents, reducing hallucinations.

+Vector Search: Uses Pinecone for high-precision semantic retrieval of medical context.

 🛠️ Tech Stack

-Orchestration: LlamaIndex (RAG Framework)
+Orchestration: LlamaIndex (ReAct Agent)

-LLM: Google Gemini 1.5 Flash (Generation)
+LLM: Google Gemini 1.5 Flash

+Vector DB: Pinecone (Serverless)

-Embeddings: HuggingFace all-MiniLM-L6-v2 (Local, 384-dimensional)
+Embeddings: HuggingFace all-MiniLM-L6-v2 (Local)

-Vector Database: Pinecone (Serverless Indexing)

 Language: Python 3.10+